wobbals/sampsonizer/README.md

-The only thing missing from this approach (that I noticed anyway) is that in cases where the output rate is significantly lower than the keyframe rate of the source bitstream, keyframes that do not need decoding are nonetheless decoded before being dropped by the videorate element.
-I had considered extending `identity` with a rate parameter, or even writing a fresh gstreamer plugin to cover this quirk, but the whole exercise began to feel a bit detached from the spirit of the original problem statement.
+The only thing missing from this approach (that I noticed anyway) is that in cases where the output rate is significantly lower than the keyframe rate of the source bitstream.
+Here, keyframes that do not need decoding are nonetheless decoded before being dropped by the videorate element.
+I had considered extending `identity` with a rate parameter, or even writing a new gstreamer plugin to cover this quirk, but the approach began to feel a bit detached from the spirit of the original problem statement.

 There's plenty of great discussion to be had about the trade-offs between modular/reusable and bespoke solutions to problems like these.